-- 1. Area drains shall be of size to serve efficiently the square foot area for which they are intended to drain in accordance with 248 CMR 10.17(2): Table 1: Size of Horizontal Storm Drains. - 2.
+- 1. Area drains shall be of size to serve efficiently the square foot area for which they are intended to drain in accordance with 248 CMR 10.17(2): Table 1. - 2.
 The outlet pipe shall not be less than three inches in nominal diameter.